simacleod/Cascata/README.md

 ## Performance considerations

-* Cascata uses an asynchronous version of `multiprocessing.Queue` provided by `aioprocessing`  for inter-process communication, which serializes objects with `dill`.
+* Cascata uses an asynchronous version of `multiprocessing.Queue` in a custom C++ extension for inter-process communication.
 Use of shared memory for transporting large amounts of data between processes is highly encouraged.
 * Since all components are defined as coroutines, the full feature set of `asyncio` can be leveraged to accelerate I/O bound code.

 ## Requirements and dependencies: